vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

-authority of Kalhana on this particular point that Ananda Vardhana was King Avanti Varman's contemporary (856-883 A. D.) and that Kallața also lived at the same time.
-We also know that Vasugupta, the author of the Siva Sūtra, was a teacher of Kallata and that the latter wrote a commentary on the Spanda Kārikā called "Spanda Sarvasva".
-Although there is difference of opinion as regards the authorship of the Spanda Kārikā which, in itself is a sort of running commentary on the Siva Sūtra, yet, whether the authorship of the Spanda Kārikā be attributed to Vasugupta or to Kallaṭa, our position is not affected.
+authority of Kalhana on this particular point that Ananda Vardhana was King Avanti Varman's contemporary (856-883 A. D.) and that Kallaṭa also lived at the same time.
+We also know that Vasugupta, the author of the śiva Sūtra, was a teacher of Kallata and that the latter wrote a commentary on the Spanda Kārikā called "Spanda Sarvasva".
+Although there is difference of opinion as regards the authorship of the Spanda Kārikā which, in itself is a sort of running commentary on the śiva Sūtra, yet, whether the authorship of the Spanda Kārikā be attributed to Vasugupta or to Kallaṭa, our position is not affected.
 What we intend to show here is that in or about the 9th century A. D. in Kashmir there are instances of the same person, writing both the text and the commentary.
-So that if we take Vasugupta to be the author of the Spanda Kārikā, then, it is his own commentary on his own Siva Sūtra ; but if Kallaṭa be accepted to be the author, then, he also has written a commentary on it, called Spanda Sarvasva, as pointed out above.
-This is not a solitary instance; about the same time Somānanda also is said to have written a commentary upon his own Sivadrṣti, though we have not so far been able to discover it; and, in the next generation Utpalācārya wrote the Vrtti and the Vivrti on his own Iśvara Pratyabhijñā Kārikā to which Abhinava makes a reference in one of the introductory verses in his Pratyabhijñā.
+So that if we take Vasugupta to be the author of the Spanda Kārikā, then, it is his own commentary on his own śiva Sūtra ; but if Kallaṭa be accepted to be the author, then, he also has written a commentary on it, called Spanda Sarvasva, as pointed out above.
+This is not a solitary instance; about the same time Somānanda also is said to have written a commentary upon his own śivadrṣti, though we have not so far been able to discover it; and, in the next generation Utpalācārya wrote the Vrtti and the Vivrti on his own Iśvara Pratyabhijñā Kārikā to which Abhinava makes a reference in one of the introductory verses in his Pratyabhijñā.
 Vimarsinī.
 Thus the third argument also does not appear to be very sound.

 As regards the fourth argument that Abhinava uses two words, Kārikākāra and Vrttikāra, and means to imply distinction, we may point out that this also does not necessarily mean difference in point of the authorship of the works so referred to.
 Our study of Abhinava's works tells